marcoshernandezisovalent/cilium-dc-design/docs/aci/simplicity_design.md

 **Deployment Recommendations:**

-* **Redundancy:** Deploy a minimum of two `ingress nodes`, preferably connected to different ACI leaf switches handling the L3Out peering.
+* **Redundancy:** Deploy a minimum of two `ingress nodes`, connected to a pair of ACI leaf switches handling the L3Out peering.
 This provides resilience against `ingress node` or leaf failures and allows for hitless maintenance or upgrades.
 * **Dedicated vs. Shared:** Depending on cluster scale, ingress traffic volume, and performance requirements, dedicating specific nodes solely for the ingress function can offer advantages:
-    * **Performance Predictability:** If regular application Pods are not scheduled onto `ingress nodes`, ingress traffic typically traverses a predictable path (Client -> ACI -> Ingress Node -> Worker Node), potentially leading to more consistent latency.
+    * **Performance Predictability:** If regular application Pods are not scheduled onto `ingress nodes`, ingress traffic typically traverses a predictable path (Client -> ACI -> Ingress Node -> Worker Node), leading to more consistent latency.
     * **Resource Isolation:** Dedicated nodes ensure that their CPU, memory, and network bandwidth are fully available for handling ingress traffic and BGP processing, without contention from application workloads.
     * **Reduced Peering Scale:** Since only a subset of nodes establishes BGP peering with the fabric, the overall BGP management overhead on both ACI and Cilium is reduced compared to peering with all nodes.
     * **Specialized Hardware:** Not all nodes in a cluster need identical hardware.
 High-performance hardware (e.g., faster CPUs, high-throughput NICs) can be specifically utilized for the `ingress nodes`.
 For example, using [CiliumNodeConfig](https://docs.cilium.io/en/stable/configuration/per-node-config/#per-node-configuration), bare-metal nodes equipped with Mellanox or Intel NICs supporting features like [Cilium's Big TCP](https://docs.cilium.io/en/stable/operations/performance/tuning/#ipv4-big-tcp) can be deployed, potentially achieving very high throughput per ingress node.